generalNada/theColorMode/README.md

 - **Explosion sound**: Soft whoosh for matched pairs
 - **Victory fanfare**: Triumphant celebration when you win
 - **Background sound**: Ambient tone for color explosions
-- **Victory songs**: Separate MP3 songs play for Emoji Mode and Color Mode victories! 🎵
-  - `victory-song.mp3` plays when you win in Emoji Mode
-  - `victory-song-color.mp3` plays when you win in Color Mode
 - **Toggle in menu**: Enable/disable sounds and voice in the hamburger menu

 ### 🎮 Game Controls (All in Hamburger Menu!)